 Client testimonial (for Madelene Holdsworth)

-Alongside Natasha, our military law team has received recognition and accolades from the legal industry, such as Chambers and Partners.
 Our team work closely with several charities, such as Adaptive Grandslam and The Royal Navy and Royal Marines Charity (RNRMC), and often take part in charity events and fundraising activities enabling us to give back to the military community.

-What's more, we’ve signed the Armed Forces Covenant, highlighting our commitment to being an armed forces friendly employer and helping reservists and veterans showcase the value and skills they have to offer.
+We’ve signed the Armed Forces Covenant, highlighting our commitment to being an armed forces friendly employer and helping reservists and veterans showcase the value and skills they have to offer.

 Frequently asked questions about military injury claims